What is Hierarchical Clustering in Python?

 Example

-Let’s get back to teacher-student example.
-Whenever we merge two clusters, a dendrogram will record the distance between these clusters and represent it in graph form.
+Let’s get back to the teacher-student example.
+Whenever we merge two clusters, a dendrogram will record the distance between them and represent it in graph form.
 Let’s see how a dendrogram looks:

 dendrogram